apache/daffodil-vscode/src/tests/DfdlIntellisenseTestingChecklist.md

 - [ ] Verify the dropdown contains binary an text.
 Select "text" as the value.
 - [ ] verify that "binary" is replaced with "text".

 Place the cursor at line 68 column 252 at the end of the line.
 Backspace over the last 2 characters "/>".
-The cursor shoul;d be directly after dfdl:length="{../../Length - fn:string-length(../Keyword) - 2}".
+The cursor shoulld be directly after dfdl:length="{../../Length - fn:string-length(../Keyword) - 2}".
 Type a / (slash '/').

 - [ ] Verify that the self closing tag "/> was added to the end of the line.